elmomoilanen/prime-factorization/README.md

 ## Dev remarks ##

 - Elliptic-curve factorization must use few worker threads to be efficient.
-Default thread count is five which happened to be the most effective by rough empirical testing during development period.
+Default thread count is five which happened to be the most effective by rough empirical testing during the development period.
 Thread count can be changed by the *MAX_WORKERS* constant in the *factor* module but its value must be two at least (otherwise performance will deteriorate notably).

 - Miller-Rabin and Baillie-PSW primality tests are probabilistic but do not contain counterexamples in the number range this program uses.
-Elliptic-curve factorization uses random initial points on the curves that causes slight deviations to execution times.
+Elliptic-curve factorization uses random initial points on the curves which can cause some deviation to execution times.

 ## License ##

-This program is licensed under the [CC0v1](https://github.com/elmomoilanen/Modular-equations/blob/main/LICENSE).
+This program is licensed under the [CC0v1](https://github.com/elmomoilanen/prime-factorization/blob/main/LICENSE).